India extends USD 1 billion line of credit for development of Russia's Far East | Devdiscourse

 "India's connection to Russia's Far East go back a long way.
 India was the first country to open a Consulate in Vladivostok," he said.
 The prime minister, in the presence of Russian President Vladimir Putin, also unveiled the "Act Far East" policy to boost India's engagement with Russia's Far East region.

 "Let us deepen the bond between India and Russia even further...
 India is proud of the achievements of the Indian diaspora.
 I am sure here in the Russian Far East too the Indian diaspora will make an active contribution towards the region's progress," Modi said.
-"India is proud to be an active participant in the Eastern Economic Forum.
-High level delegations from India have come to this prestigious Forum.
-We look forward to stronger India-Russia cooperation in areas like healthcare, education, skill development and more sectors," he said.
+"India is a proud and active participant in the various activities of the Eastern Economic Forum.
+Participation has come from top levels of government and industry," he said.

-Russia's Far East deepens the bond between Russia and Asia, Modi said.
-"This is a region known for courageous and talented people.
-India looks forward to boosting cooperation with Russia's Far East," he said.

 India concluded around 50 agreements worth USD 5 billion at the EEF-2019, according to the prime minister.
 "We concluded 50 agreements worth USD 5 billion at this forum," Modi was quoted as saying by the Russian news agency TASS.